KenKundert/quantiphy/doc/examples.rst

 not be true if functions are used to perform the conversion.
 In the following example, the current price of Bitcoin is queried from a price service and used in the conversion.
-The price service is queried each time a conversion is performed, so it is always up-to-date, no longer how long the program runs.
+The price service is queried each time a conversion is performed, so it is always up-to-date, no matter how long the program runs.

 .. code-block:: python